-Any request for leave during term time must be made in advance through the school office who will provide you with a form to complete.
-Holidays during term time will not be authorised, leave will only be authorised in exceptional circumstances.
+Any request for leave in exceptional circumstances during term time must be made in advance through the school office who will provide you with a form to complete.
+Holidays during term time will not be authorised, and you maybe fined.
+Leave will only be authorised in exceptional circumstances,